Rename Your File

 Type in a new name of your file.
-You must hit save – to apply the new name.
+Hit save to apply the new name.

 Notice that the estimated upload time changes, depending on the quality selected.
 That is our application using machine learning to estimate the time it will take to upload your file.
 The app requires at least 20 uploads in order to begin providing the estimates to you.
 This allows you to select the highest quality for the time you have.

-Note: you may have fewer quality settings than shown here.
+Note: you may have different quality settings than shown here.

 Select the Destination

-This drop down shows all of the networks (or folders) that you have upload access to – on latakoo.com.
+This drop down shows all of the networks (or folders) that you have upload access to.
 This is where your video will be stored and where other users in your organization can find your files on latakoo.com.
 You can upload to multiple networks at once.

 Different networks have different jobs.
 Typically, your organization’s main network will be attached to an automated ingest workflow with latakoo HUB.
 You may also have a network that automates transfers to a website CMS.
-Check with your management team for your specific workflows.
+Check with your management team or latakoo support for your specific workflows.

 If your organization uses the metadata form, it will pop up after you click send.
 Add script, tags and more, depending on your organization’s settings.